 (WASHINGTON) – On March 21st, Congressman John Conyers, Jr. (D-Mich.) reintroduced his jazz appreciation bill, H.R.
 4280, the “National Jazz Preservation, Education, and Promulgation Act of 2014.”
-Tonight, Congressman Conyers will attend the Smithsonian Institution’s Jazz Appreciation Month kickoff concert featuring Ravi Coltranewho donated a saxophone owned by his father, John Coltrane, to the Smithsonian earlier today.
+Tonight, Congressman Conyers will attend the Smithsonian Institution’s Jazz Appreciation Month kickoff concert featuring Ravi Coltrane, who donated a saxophone owned by his father, John Coltrane, to the Smithsonian earlier today.
 This year’s activities commemorate the 50th Anniversary of the classic album A Love Supreme.
 Prior the event, Congressman Conyers issued the following statement:

-John Conyers, Jr.
+U.S. Representative John Conyers, Jr. |

 “This legislation builds upon H. Con.
 Res.
 57, the landmark jazz legislation passed in 1987, which recognized ‘jazz as a rare and valuable national treasure.’
 Passed on September 23, 1987 - John Coltrane’s birthday - it was an incredibly important moment in the history of this most American of art forms.
 However, like so many important efforts, its potential has not yet been fully realized,” said Conyers.